Cody-Sims/LLama4Hackathon/video-description-app/README.md

 1. **Frame Extraction**: The video is divided into 9-second segments, with one frame extracted per second.
 2. **Audio Transcription**: The audio is extracted and transcribed using either a local Python script or the OpenAI Whisper API.
-3. **AI Description Generation**: The frames and transcript are sent to the Llama 3 model via Together.ai API with a specific system prompt that:
+3. **AI Description Generation**: The frames and transcript are sent to the Llama 4 model via Llama API with a specific system prompt that:
    - Focuses on accessibility for vision-impaired users
    - Processes images in sequential order
    - Uses a storytelling tone